 - Assists more than 70,000 low-income seniors by covering their Medicare co-pays and deductibles;

-- Keeps kids in school by providing needed supports for the 118,000 students with disabilities statewide and funding for school nurses;
+- Keeps kids in hvac training school san jose by providing needed supports for the 118,000 students with disabilities statewide and funding for school nurses;

 - Is the primary payer for 75% of Georgia’s nursing home stays;